Neighbourhood project StraßenOase

 Photo: Friederike von Heyden

-Trust and authenticity - the most important basis for sustainable urban development
+Trust and authenticity - the most important prerequisite for sustainable urban development

-Leila Rudzki from the Chair of Didactics of Visual Communication on the successful Wichlinghausen neighbourhood project StraßenOase!
+Leila Rudzki from the Chair of Didactics of Visual Communication on the successful neighbourhood project StraßenOase! in Wichlinghausen.

-"Let's close a street - and green it" was the initial idea for the participatory research and urban development project StraßenOase! that Leila Rudzki from the University of Wuppertal had together with her later project partner Liesbeth Bakker from Ideaalwerk, an initiative for sustainable urban and neighbourhood development.
-As a lecturer on the Master's degree programme in Public Interest Design, she and her doctoral supervisor Axel Buether did not want to teach students mere theory, but wanted to contribute to actively shaping the city by means of a concrete project.
+“Let’s close a street - and green it up” – this was the initial idea for the participatory research and urban development project StraßenOase! that Leila Rudzki from the University of Wuppertal had along with her later project partner Liesbeth Bakker from Ideaalwerk, an initiative for sustainable urban and neighbourhood development.
+As a lecturer in the Master’s degree programme in Public Interest Design, she and her doctoral supervisor Axel Buether did not want to teach students mere theory.
+They wanted them to contribute to an active shaping of the city by means of a specific project.

-"So we travelled together directly to the place that would later become StraßenOase!, Wichlinghauser Straße," she says enthusiastically.
-"It is really special for all the senses and yet characterised by contrasts: the beautiful aqueduct, coupled with the extreme volume of speeding cars that only slow down briefly in front of a fixed speed camera, as well as the enticing aroma of the adjacent restaurants.
-I also immediately grew fond of the local people and their passion."
+”So we travelled directly to Wichlinghauser Straße, the place that would later become StraßenOase!,” she says enthusiastically.
+“It is really special for all senses.
+In addition, it is characterised by contrasts: the beautiful aqueduct, coupled with the extreme volume of speeding cars that only slow down briefly in front of a fixed speed trap, as well as the flavours of cooking of the adjacent restaurants.
+I also immediately grew fond of the local people and their passion.”

 Different project partners - common goal

 The StraßenOase! in Wuppertal-Wichlinghausen was initiated and realised with interdisciplinary participants.
-In addition to those mentioned above, it also included the city of Wuppertal, BOB Kulturwerk e.V., the "Platz für alle" initiative, students from the Public Interest Design master's programme and the VierZwoZwo neighbourhood office.
+In addition to those mentioned above, it also included the city of Wuppertal, BOB Kulturwerk e.V., the initiative “Platz für alle”, students from the Public Interest Design master’s programme and the office of the initiative VierZwoZwo.

 Street festival StraßenOase (detail)